 Project Status: This project began in January 2005 and is Ongoing

-We created a tool to help coastal community managers, resource managers, and biologists to estimate wave impact potential to a given area.
+We created a tool to help coastal community managers, resource managers, and biologists estimate the wave impact potential to a given area.
 Wave forms included in the tool range from extreme wind-driven waves created by hurricanes to persistent low-amplitude waves from boat traffic.
 Exposure estimates are helping coastal managers prepare for storm surge and oil spill events and identify areas most vulnerable to shoreline erosion.

 Why We Care